schneider-simon/uva-software-evolution/src/series1/readme.md

 # Cyclomatic complexity

 With this metric it is possible to indicate the complexity of a program.
 It measures the number of paths through the source code of a code section.
 In theory, how lower the cyclomatic complexity, how easier the code is to understand.
+However, in practice this is not always the case.

-However, the following method gets an complexity of 1:
+The following method gets an lower complexity:

 ```java
 public int complexity1(bool a) {